Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Method

-One downside of using a foveated tokenization scheme is that pretrained ViT weights—commonly used in robot learning for their significant performance benefits \cite{lin2024data, xia2024cage}—cannot be directly applied, since these weights are trained on fixed, uniform tokenization patterns.
-To address this, we pretrain ViT-B models from scratch using the Masked Autoencoder (MAE) objective \cite{he2022masked} for the \textit{Foveated}, \textit{Fine}, and \textit{Coarse} tokenization patterns.
+One downside of using a foveated tokenization scheme is that open-source pretrained ViT weights, commonly used in robot learning for their significant performance benefits \cite{lin2024data, xia2024cage}, cannot be directly applied as pretraining is done on fixed, uniform tokenization patterns.
+To address this, we pretrain our own ViT-B models from scratch using the Masked Autoencoder (MAE) objective \cite{he2022masked} for the \textit{Foveated}, \textit{Fine}, and \textit{Coarse} tokenization patterns.
 Due to limited computational resources, instead of training on the full ImageNet-1K dataset \cite{deng2009imagenet}, we train on a smaller subset of 60,000 images for 1,000 epochs, following the standard MAE pretraining procedure.
 We acknowledge that performance for the uniform tokenization patterns could improve by using popular pretrained weights such as DINOv2 \cite{oquab2023dinov2}, but to ensure a fair comparison, we use the same procedure across all patterns.
 An example visualization of MAE pretraining results for all three patterns is shown in Fig.~\ref{fig:mae_viz}.